RanjiDude/DeepRL-Nanodegree-Project1-Navigation/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

 2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.

+### File descriptions

+The repo contains three main files:
+1. Navigation_Train.py - This file, written in Python 3.6 with the help of the PyTorch framework contains the agent and the model that we use to train the agent with.
+It runs until the agent has solved the environment which can vary between 200-300 episodes depending on the hyperparameter selection.

+1. Navigation_Test.py - This file, also written in Python 3.6 has the code to test the trained agent with.
+It runs for a total of 10 episodes and plots the performance in each one of them.

+1. checkpoint.pth - This file is where the trained agent's DQN weights are stored.
+You may use this file if you'd like to use the pretrained agent to solve the Banana collector environment.
+This file also gets recreated every time you run the Navigation_Train.py file.
+So you can create your own checkpoint.pth file with your choice of hyperparameters!

+### How to run the code?

+- Clone/download the three files listed above and add them in the same folder as the Banana Collector environment on your machine.
+You can run the code using a terminal like Anaconda Prompt or anything that can run python commands.
+- Once you navigate to the folder where the project files are located using the 'cd' command, run either the 'Navigation_Train.py' file if you'd like to train the agent.
+- Else run the 'Navigation_Test.py' file if you would like to see a pretrained agent in action.

+Please refer to the Report.md file if you'd like an in-depth look of the architecture